 What is a Cor Anglais?

 The cor anglais, often called the English horn in North America, is a transposing woodwind instrument of the oboe family.
-Its name is a bit of a misnomer; it is not English in origin, nor is it a horn.
+Its name is a bit of a misnomer; it’s not English in origin, nor is it a horn.
 It’s essentially a tenor oboe, pitched lower than the standard oboe.
 The “cor” likely refers to the curved shape of some early models, and “anglais” may have been a corruption of the French word “angle” (angled).

 It’s pitched a perfect fifth lower than the oboe, meaning that when a player reads a C, the instrument sounds an F. This lower pitch contributes significantly to its characteristic dark, mellow, and resonant tone.
 Unlike the oboe, it features a bulbous bell and a metal crook (bocal) that holds the double reed.